MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-target-resource-microsoft-profile.md

 manager: amycolannino
 ms.reviewer: alexpav
 ---
-# Apply Conditional Access policies to the Microsoft traffic profile
+# Apply Conditional Access policies to Global Secure Access traffic

-With a dedicated traffic forwarding profile for your Microsoft traffic, you can apply Conditional Access policies to Microsoft traffic.
+You apply Conditional Access policies to Global Secure Access traffic.
 With Conditional Access, you can require multifactor authentication and device compliance for accessing Microsoft resources.

-This article describes how to apply Conditional Access policies to your Microsoft traffic forwarding profile.
+This article describes how to apply Conditional Access policies to your Global Secure Access internet traffic.

 ## Prerequisites